 People don't always keep the same number or shape of limbs during a story — that'd surely be boring.
 So sometimes, a character ends up getting completely new limbs, possibly of a type they've never used before.
-They can also just get a temporary extension to their body; either way, it's a chance for them to explore new sensations and abilities.
+Maybe their existing limbs have gained new functionality.
+They can also just get a temporary extension to their body.
+Either way, after getting over noticing Hands Looking Wrong, it's a chance for them to explore new sensations and abilities.

 This gives the creator a chance to show off their descriptive skills, explaining new things the character feels and how they're using their reshaped body.
 This page may contain spoilers if a character only gets new limbs or a different form at the end of the story.

-- In the Osamu Tezuka manga Dororo Hyakkimaru, the swordsman who Dororo travels with, was magically mutilated as a child, and so is made mostly of artificial parts.
+- Dororo: Hyakkimaru is magically mutilated as a baby, and so is made mostly of artificial parts.
 When he defeats one of the demons involved, he gets back a random real body part, and the new sensations are often both thrilling and painful.

 - Like most newly-ponified fanfiction characters, Agatha from Mare Genius finds having a tail a bit weird.

-- Any non-human characters who undergo Humanity Ensues can fall into doing this, like with their hands if their front limbs (e.g. a horse hoof) lack digits.
+- Any non-human characters who undergo Humanity Ensues can fall into doing this, like with their hands if their front limbs lack digits (e.g. a horse hoof) aren't built for holding things (e.g. a dog/cat paw or a fish fin), or even lack certain limbs at all.

 - Melanism, a Harry Potter fanfic taking place in the Marauder Era, has Nyx's initial Animagus transformations.
 She is a black panther, and when she is learning she is fascinated by her tail and paws; once she masters the whole thing, the author takes care describing her enhanced senses of hearing and smell.

-- Ax, and Andalites as whole, do not have mouths and if they morph into a creature with one then the feeling of taste drives them mad.
-Every time Ax turns human his friends have to stop him from devouring everything from cinnamons buns to cigarette butts.
+- Ax, and Andalites as whole, do not have mouths and if they morph into a creature with one then they quickly become total Sense Freaks.
+Every time Ax turns human, his friends have to stop him from devouring everything from cinnamon buns to cigarette butts.

 - Yeerks naturally are blind slugs, and possession of their victims is intoxicating because of all the new senses they gain.
 Even Visser Three, the Yeerk Dragon-in-Chief, fell in love with the sense of sight.